Term of the Moment

 Definition: Aereo

 (2) A broadcast TV streaming service via the Internet, founded by Chet Kanojia.
-Including DVR storage in the cloud, the content could be viewed in a Web browser, iOS device or on a TV via Apple TV and AirPlay or a Roku set-top box.
+Aereo included DVR storage in the cloud and content could be viewed in any Web browser, iOS device or TV via Apple and Roku media hubs or Apple AirPlay.

-Aereo picked up the digital TV signals over the air from the major TV networks via a tiny, individual antenna for each subscriber and converted them to IP packets for transmission over the Internet.
-Hundreds of thousands of the tiny antennas were packed into a small space.
+Aereo picked up digital TV signals over the air and converted them to IP packets for transmission over the Internet.
+Each subscriber had a tiny antenna (see below).
 Having started in New York in 2012, by 2014 Aereo was in 10 cities with 16 more planned.
+But in that year, it failed.

-Just as the MP3 format revolutionized the music world, the Aereo concept might have transformed the TV industry.
-However, Aereo was sued by the major TV networks to stop transmitting unless it paid them fees as do the cable and satellite TV companies.
+Just as MP3 revolutionized music transmission, Aereo might have transformed the TV industry.
+However, the company was sued by the networks unless it paid fees like the cable companies do.
 With three court decisions in Aereo's favor in 2012 and 2013, the company continued until mid-2014 when the Supreme Court ruled against it, and Aereo suspended service.
-In November 2014, Aereo filed for bankruptcy.
+Later in the year, Aereo filed for bankruptcy.

 The Aereo Antenna

-Aereo maintained its service was legal, because each of these antennas served only one subscriber, who had to reside within the geographic area an over-the-air TV antenna would pick up.
+Aereo maintained its service was legal, because each of these antennas served only one subscriber, who had to reside where an over-the-air TV antenna would legitimately pick up signals.
 (Image courtesy of Aereo, Inc.)